TAGGRS/taggrs-wordpress/readme.md

 - Replaced short php codes to full php codes.
 - Documented use of Google Tag Manager
 - Properly escaped all echos
+- Added prefix to all functions "tggr"
+- Made all files non-directly accessible

 = 1.0.0 =
 - Initial release.